dji-sdk/Onboard-SDK-Doc/source/sample-doc/flight-control.md

 ## Introduction

-The Telemetry sample outputs real-time sensor data from the aircraft.
-Telemetry data may be used for monitoring or logging purposes, sensor data based conditional actions or in control loops.
+The flight control sample demonstrates sending control commands to the aircraft using the Position control command.
+The sample allows you to run two operations:

+a.
+Take off and Land aircraft
+b.
+Take off, flight motion using position control and land aircraft.

 ## Goals

-The goal of the Telemetry sample is to show users a few examples for the subscription mechanism that will allow users to access real-time sensor data from the aircraft.
-The sample subscribes to the following sensor data:
+The sample demonstrates a closed loop controller with position commands sent to the aircraft.
+It subscribes to the following topics:

-1. Flight Status at 1 Hz
+1. TOPIC_STATUS_FLIGHT at 10Hz
-2. Fused Lat/Lon at 10Hz
+2. TOPIC_STATUS_DISPLAYMODE at 10Hz
-3. Fused Altitude at 10Hz
+3. TOPIC_QUATERNION at 50Hz
-4. RC Channels at 50 Hz
+4. TOPIC_GPS_FUSED at 50 Hz
-5. Velocity at 50 Hz
-6. Quaternion at 200 Hz

-The Telemetry sample is available on Linux and STM32.
+The flight control sample is available on Linux, ROS and STM32.

 ## Code work flow